ni-sh-a-char/Texter/README.md

-# Financer
+# Texter
 ![Screenshot](logo.png)
-# A Common Platform for Finance analysis.
+# A Common Platform for Text analysis in your documents.
 # Activities
+* Text Cleaner
+    * Normalize Case
+    * Stopwords
+    * Punctuations
+    * Emails
-* Intro
+    * Special Character
-* Stocks Dashboard
+    * Numbers
-* Real-Time Dashboard
+    * URL's
-* MPG Dashboard
+* Emotion Classifier
+* Summarizer and Entity Checker
-* Data Visualizer
+* About
 # Methods to run the project
 * Terminal
 * Docker Hub